Skip to Main Content

 While many of the approaches to forming a comprehensive and systematic search strategy are similar across both types of review, the two methods have different purposes and aims.

-While systematic reviews aim to identify and synethesise all of the relevant evidence relevant to answering a specific question in order to make recommendations for policy or practice, the aim of a scoping review is to map the available evidence on a topic, without following a process for assessing the quality of the studies included.
+While systematic reviews aim to identify and synthesise all of the evidence relevant to answering a specific question in order to make recommendations for policy or practice, the aim of a scoping review is to map the available evidence on a topic, without following a process for assessing the quality of the studies included.

 What are the limitations of scoping reviews

 Like systematic review searches, scoping review search strategies aim to be systematic, transparent and reproducible.
-Scoping reviews however are not usually a research output in their own right due to their limitations.
+Scoping reviews, however, are not usually a research output in their own right due to their limitations.
 These include:

 • A lack of quality assessment